 - Turn the proofed dough out onto a well floured surface, with the smooth side facing down.
 Roll out the dough into a square that's 13 - 14 inches.
 Try to make the dough as evenly thick as possible.

-- Spread the cinnamon butter filling evenly on the dough square, leaving ¾ inch margin along one edge.
+- Spread the cinnamon butter filling evenly on the dough square, leaving a ¾ inch margin along one edge.
+Lightly brush the margin with a little water.

 - Place the cut pieces of cinnamon rolls in the parchment paper-lined baking pan, with space between the rolls to allow for proofing.